johnmathews/johnmathews.is/data/blog/how-to-be-successful.md

 wanting the latter.

 Here are 13 thoughts about how to achieve such outlier success.
-Everything here is easier to do once you’ve already reached a baseline degree of success (through privilege or effort) and want to put in the work to turn that into outlier success.
-[1] But much of it applies to anyone.
+Everything here is easier to do once you've already reached a baseline degree of success (through privilege or effort) and want to put in the work to turn that into outlier success.[^1] But much of it applies to anyone.

 ## 1. Compound yourself